-In general terms, there are two types of hearing loss, conductive and sensorineural.
-A combination of both is also seen as a mixed hearing loss.
+In general terms, there are two types of hearing loss: conductive and sensorineural.
+In some cases, hearing loss results from a combination of conductive and sensorineural causes, and this is referred to as a mixed hearing loss.

 Conductive Hearing Loss

 Conductive hearing loss is caused by any condition or disease that blocks or impedes the conveyance of sound through the outer or middle ear.
 The result is a reduction in the sound intensity (loudness) that reaches the cochlea.
 Generally, the cause of conductive hearing loss can be identified and treated, resulting in a complete or partial improvement in hearing.
 Medical treatment may include medication or surgery.
 Following the completion of medical treatment, hearing aids are effective in correcting the remaining hearing loss.
 Some examples of causes of conductive hearing loss are: impacted cerumen, atresia (closed ear canal), perforated eardrum, otitis media (fluid in the middle ear), otosclerosis and ear trauma.

 Sensorineural hearing loss results from inner ear or auditory nerve dysfunction.
 In many cases, the specific cause cannot be determined.
 It is typically irreversible and may be progressive.
 As with conductive hearing loss, this type of loss also reduces the intensity of sound, but it might also result in a distortion of sounds.
 This distortion can cause a lack of clarity even when sounds, particularly speech, are loud enough.
 The treatment for sensorineural hearing loss is amplification through hearing aids and other assistive listening devices.
 Some examples of causes of sensorineural hearing loss are Meniere’s disease, noise exposure, aging (presbycusis), trauma, ototoxic medication, acoustic neuroma, congenital (birth) and hereditary.

 Mixed Hearing Loss